-Scholarly communications requires creativity and a wide range of skill sets and viewpoints.
-The future of scholarly communications would be positively impacted by attracting and retaining a pool of highly talented and creative professionals from diverse backgrounds and with a wide range of skill sets and viewpoints.
+The future of scholarly communications will be positively impacted by attracting and retaining a pool of highly talented and creative professionals from diverse and/or historically excluded backgrounds who possess a wide range of skill sets and viewpoints.

-To ensure sustainability and growth, our industry must commit to long-term efforts to curb the deeply ingrained patterns of exclusion and inequities in our practices, policies, and frameworks.
+To ensure sustainability, equity, growth, access, discussion and debate, our industry must commit to long-term efforts to curb the deeply ingrained patterns of exclusion and inequities in our practices, policies, and frameworks.6,7

-Inclusion is the act of establishing philosophies, policies, practices, and procedures to ensure equitable access to opportunities and resources that support individuals in contributing to the organization’s success.
-Through encouraging awareness of power structures, creating opportunities for those who have historically been excluded, and attempting to decenter majority culture, inclusion creates infrastructure for allowing the diversity within organizations to exist and thrive in a manner that can enhance innovation and problem solving.
-Inclusive organizations are by definition committed to achieving diversity at all levels.
+Inclusion is the act of establishing philosophies, policies, practices, and procedures to ensure equitable access to opportunities and resources that support individuals in contributing to an organization’s success.
+Through encouraging awareness of power structures, creating opportunities for those who have historically been excluded, and attempting to decenter majority culture, inclusion creates the environment and infrastructure in which diversity within organizations can exist and thrive.
+Inclusive organizations are by definition committed to achieving a sense of belonging for everyone at all levels.

-In principle and in practice, collectively, our organizations value and seek diversity and inclusive practices within the scholarly communications ecosystem.
+In principle and in practice, collectively, C4DISC member and partner organizations value and seek accessibility, diversity, and equitable and inclusive practices within the scholarly communications ecosystem.
 Our goal is to promote involvement, innovation, and expanded access to leadership opportunities that maximize engagement across identity groups and professional levels.
 Identity groups include and are not limited to:

 - citizenship status